Duet3D/wiki-content/User_manual/RepRapFirmware/Third_order_motion.md

 ## Input shaping and pressure advance
 Input shaping and pressure advance can be configured and used as normal when using third-order motion control.

+## Scanning Z probes
+When G29 is used to generate a height map using a scanning Z probe, when calculating when to take readings RepRapFirmware assumes that second order motion control is in use.
+If third order motion control is used then the positions at which readings are taken during the acceleration and deceleration segments of the scanning move will be inaccurate.
+Therefore, unless the acceleration and deceleration segments are very short, it is preferable to switch to second order motion prior to running G29 using a scanning probe.